 The prophets of Baal went first, and for hours called on Baal to send fire.
 Finally Elijah prepared his sacrifice, doused it with water and then called upon God who answered immediately with fire, consuming the sacrifice, wood, stones and even the water that was still at the base of the altar.
 At this, the people recognized God’s hand and shouted “the Lord, He is God!
 The Lord, He is God”.

 Elijah ordered the death of the false prophets.
-Then told Ahab that God would send rain.
+Then he told Ahab that God would send rain.
 This happened.
 Sadly, after the victory of Carmel, Elijah ran away into the wilderness in fear of his life as Jezabel threatened to kill him.

 God gives Elijah new strength and new tasks